widget/aaisp-stats/README.md

         ["username", "password"]

 Protect this file with a suitable umask as it has your credentials in plaintext.
 Run the `scrape_usage.py` program and pass this file in with the --creds argument.
-Use --fetch to grab available stats and store them in the local directory in JSON format.
+Use --fetch to grab available stats and store them in the local directory.
 Use --graph to create an output HTML file, and use --output to direct where this file is put.
 Both --fetch and --graph can be used in a single invocation.

 I then place the HTML on an internal webserver to look at.

+Command line output:

+	usage: scrape_usage.py [-h] [--creds CREDS] [-f] [-g] [-o OUTPUT]

+	Fetch/parse AAISP usage data

+	optional arguments:
+	-h, --help            show this help message and exit --creds CREDS         Location of the credentials with which to log into clueless
+	-f, --fetch           Fetch latest data from clueless and store to disc (requires creds)
+	-g, --graph           Generate HTML output
+	-o OUTPUT, --output OUTPUT
+							Location of HTML output

 TODO